 But the easiest way to get there is to first fly to either Kuala Lumpur, Jakarta or Bali.
 We found the flight tickets from these destinations comparable, so we decided to choose Kuala Lumpur.
 From there, your next destination will be Makassar, on the Indonesian island of Sulawesi.
 Air Asia has a direct morning flight that takes almost 3 hours and a half.
 Of course, there are also other airlines connecting Makassar, such as Malindo Air, Sriwijaya Air or Garuda.
 But given our research on Indonesian flight companies, we felt safer with Air Asia.

-From Makassar, you need to take one last flight, to Sorong, in Indonesia’s West Papua.
+From Makassar, you need to take one last flight, to Sorong airport, in Indonesia’s West Papua.
 But again, my fear of flying made sneaked into our plans and made us spend way too many hours in Makassar’s tiny airport.
 That’s because I insisted on flying with Garuda, apparently a safer option in Indonesia.
 Most flights to Sorong are very early in the morning and our was more than 12 hours from our arrival in Makassar.
 We spent time reading and sleeping in the only lounge we found, for the impressive amount of around USD 15.

 Are we there yet?